kaubu/my-languages/My Languages/Artein/Grammar.md

 Unlike noun stems, adjective stems are not required to start and end with a consonant.

-Adjectives, even if the stress falls on the second syllable, do not loose their stress marking.
+Adjectives, even if the stress falls on the second syllable, do not lose their stress marking.

 A predicate adjective in Artein does not inflect:
 * *Tin díles **mirí** ea* — That man is **small**